-Hubbard Hall Center for the Arts and Education (Hubbard Hall Projects, Inc.) is a non-profit rural community multi-arts center dedicated to bringing the best of theater, music, dance and the visual arts to our region.
+Hubbard Hall Center for the Arts and Education is a thriving arts center dedicated to developing, promoting, and sustaining the cultural life of our rural community.

 Hubbard Hall gathers people from all walks of life to create, learn, and grow together, while developing, producing, and presenting world-class art and artists.
 We do this in order to enrich people’s lives – and the life of our community.
 We are an arts incubator, a training ground for artists of all ages and backgrounds, a magnet for artistic activity, a safe haven for risk-taking, an economic driver for our region, and the beating heart of our community.
 We are dedicated to cultivating, sustaining, and promoting the cultural life of our rural community.
 We are also committed to restoring and preserving Hubbard Hall and all of the buildings on our campus as community cultural assets.